durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/Lab-Scenario-Preview/Module03.md

 After completing this lab, you will be able to:

 - Reset the password for the user
-- Process of creating a conditional access policy in Azure AD
+- Process of creating a conditional access policy in Microsoft Entra ID
 - Impact of the conditional access policy

 ## Architecture Diagram